RgJeoung/TWN-Region-Analysis/README.md

 2. Topological Water Networks (TWN)
 3. Boundary File

+###### MD trajecoties
 We used GROMACS version 5.1.4 and the CHARMM27 forcefield to get MD trajecotries.
 And you just need to prepare it with the trajectory in the DATA directory.

+###### TWNs
+TWNs can be obtained by running the TWN_Extractor_v1.exe file.
+The input file must contain a_input in the upper PDB directory (for example, 1NVR in the trajectory directory) and must be entered in the format of "trajectory number.pdb" (for example, 0.pdb).

+For example:

+    TWN_Extractor_v1.exe -path ./DATA/trajectory/1NVR

+The output file is created as "a_output" in the same pdb directory by default.
+In detail, you can set the output directory name and whether to include duplicates of the upper ring ("True" by default which means include duplicates).

+For example:

+    TWN_Extractor_v1.exe -path ./DATA/trajectory/1NVR -opname "output directory name" -dup False

+###### Boundary file